-Recently, the authors of \cite{wu2022optimizing} trained policies for nitrogen (N) management using deep RL and the Decision Support System for Agrotechnology Transfer (DSSAT) \cite{jones2003dssat}, one of the most widely used crop models in the world.
-Their trained policies under full observations outperformed a baseline policy from \cite{mandrini2022exploring} by achieving a higher yield or a similar yield with less N fertilizer input.
-However, there are a few limitations with their study.
-First, variables optimized were limited in number as only N management was included.
-Also, only one reward function was adopted in the tests and it is unclear whether their framework works well for various situations with different reward functions.
-More importantly, their trained policies under full observations are not implementable in the real world as they need much information that is not accessible by farmers such as nitrate leaching and plant nitrogen uptake on each day.
-Although they conducted experiments on policy training under partial observation, using only easily obtained or measured states in reality, the training results could not outperform the baseline policy, let alone the ones under full observation.
-These limitations motivate our work in this paper.
+Recently, the authors of \cite{wu2022optimizing} proposed to train management policies for N management using deep RL, the Decision Support System for Agrotechnology Transfer (DSSAT) \cite{jones2003dssat}, one of the most widely used crop models in the world, and Gym-DSSAT \cite{romain2022gym}.
+Their trained policies under full observations outperformed a baseline policy by achieving a higher yield or a similar yield with less N fertilizer input.
+However, there are a few limitations to this study.
+First, only N fertilization management was optimized.
+Also, only one reward function was adopted in the training and it is unclear whether their framework works well for various situations with different goals.
+Most importantly, their trained policies under full observation are not implementable in the real world as they need information that is not accessible by farmers, such as nitrate leaching and plant N uptake.
+Although the authors of \cite{wu2022optimizing} conducted experiments on policy training under partial observation, using only easily obtained or measurable state variables in reality, the training results could not outperform the baseline policy, let alone the ones trained under full observation.
+These limitations motivate the present paper.